 \subsection{Forcing}

-We use the same formulation \eqref{eq:dphi} to reduce a forced oscillator into a scalar variable, which represents the phase difference between the exogenous forcing function and the phase of the forced oscillator.
+We use the same formulation \eqref{eq:dphi} to reduce a forced oscillator to a scalar variable that represents the phase difference between the exogenous forcing function and the phase of the forced oscillator.
 In particular, let $\omega_Y$ be the forcing frequency and $G_X(X,\omega_Y t)$ be the ``coupling'' function.
 Then our original coupled system \eqref{eq:1} becomes

-where the heterogeneity parameter $\delta$ directly modulates the forcing frequency.
-The choice to include the heterogeneity term directly in the right-hand side of $\dd \theta_Y/\dd t$ is without loss of generality for the following reason.
-If we take $Y$ in \eqref{eq:1} to be some oscillator that forces oscillator $X$ (so $G_Y\equiv 0$), then $\delta$ alters the vector fields of each oscillator, generically resulting in a change to their natural frequencies.
-This relative difference in frequencies can simply be captured by directly modifying the natural frequency of the forcing oscillator $\omega_Y$.
+where the heterogeneity parameter $\delta$ directly modulates the forcing frequency. \yb{ \begin{remark} The choice to include the heterogeneity term $\delta/\omega_Y$ directly to the right-hand side of $\dd \theta_Y/\dd t$ is made without loss of generality.
+Recall the original system \eqref{eq:1}: